 While the cumulative playout between the two clusters doesn’t differ significantly, the main variance is the number of titles in each.
 While the median number of titles that opened to $50 million and above in each of the last three years (2017 to 2019) was just 17, that number is more than ten times higher with 179 in the cluster that opened below.
 Mirroring how concentrated box office success is in the theatrical business.

-Q4 releases are responsible fora significant part of this.
-Among a few others these are mainly awards contender that open with a limited release.
-For example, GREEN BOOK ($70m, 83% of its lifetime GBO), DARKEST HOUR ($55m, 98% of its lifetime GBO) and JOJO RABBIT ($28m, 85% of its lifetime GBO).
-Beside of Q4 releases, break out titles are the next biggest contributor to that group.
-Memorable examples are GET OUT ($63m, 36% of its lifetime GBO), SPLIT ($39m, 28% of its lifetime GBO) and HUSTLERS ($23m, 22% of its lifetime GBO).
-Making long running movies such as these available on PVOD from Day 18 in the future is a complex question and might be considered only in rare cases.
+Q4 releases are responsible for a significant part of this.
+Among a few others, these are mainly awards contender that opens with a limited release.
+For example, GREEN BOOK ($70m, 83% of its lifetime GBO), DARKEST HOUR ($55m, 98% of its lifetime GBO), and JOJO RABBIT ($28m, 85% of its lifetime GBO).
+Besides Q4 releases, break-out titles are the next biggest contributor to that group.
+Memorable examples are GET OUT ($63m, 36% of its lifetime GBO), SPLIT ($39m, 28% of its lifetime GBO), and HUSTLERS ($23m, 22% of its lifetime GBO).
+Making long-running movies such as these available on PVOD from Day 18 in the future is a complex question and might be considered only in rare cases.

-Instead for big budget, fast burn releases that underperform, a Day 18 PVOD offer could be an attractive option.
-Titles like ALIEN: COVENANT ($6m, 8% of its lifetime GBO), PACIFIC RIM: UPRISING ($4m, 7% of its lifetime GBO) and GHOST IN THE SHELL ($3m, 8% of its lifetime GBO) didn’t benefit at box office from a longer exclusive theatrical window.
+Instead of big-budget, fast burn releases that underperform, a Day 18 PVOD offer could be an attractive option.
+Titles like ALIEN: COVENANT ($6m, 8% of its lifetime GBO), PACIFIC RIM: UPRISING ($4m, 7% of its lifetime GBO) and GHOST IN THE SHELL ($3m, 8% of its lifetime GBO) didn’t benefit at the box office from a longer exclusive theatrical window.
 Transferring the theatrical buzz into an early PVOD release could have helped to reduce the loss and work as a safety net.

 If you have comments or questions about Gower Street’s charts and articles; to see higher-resolution images; sign up for our free newsletter; or subscribe to our Road To Recovery reports, which track all the latest news and information around the world, please visit our website at: https://gower.st